Zeke-OS/zeke/doc/mem.md

 <span id="figure:kmalloc_blocks" label="figure:kmalloc_blocks">**Kmalloc blocks.**</span>

-Descriptor structs are used to store the size of the data block, reference counters, and pointers to neighbouring block descriptors.
+Descriptor structs are used to store the size of the data block, reference counters, and pointers to neighboring block descriptors.

 ### Suggestions for further development